Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:2} provides an overview of the \gls{cb} technique for Clifford gate layer characterization and discusses Pauli noise learnability constraints.
-Section \ref{sec:spl} introduces scalable Pauli noise models, with a focus on the \gls{spl} model.
-The \gls{mlcb} framework is presented in Section \ref{sec:mlcb}, followed by its experimental testing on the IQM Garnet\textsuperscript{ {TM}} platform in Section \ref{sec:exp}.
-Finally, Sections \ref{sec:impro} and \ref{sec:em} illustrate how \gls{mlcb} enhances characterization accuracy and improves the performance of noise-aware error mitigation techniques.
+The rest of the paper is organized as follows: Sections \ref{sec:2} and \ref{sec:spl} provide a short overview of the established \gls{cb} technique for Clifford gate layer characterization, discuss Pauli noise learnability constraints and briefly review scalable Pauli noise models, with a focus on the \gls{spl} model.
+The novel \gls{mlcb} framework is presented in Section \ref{sec:mlcb}, followed by its experimental testing on the IQM Garnet\textsuperscript{ {TM}} platform in Section \ref{sec:exp}.
+Finally, Sections \ref{sec:impro} and \ref{sec:em} numerically illustrate how \gls{mlcb} enhances characterization accuracy and improves the performance of noise-aware error mitigation techniques.